MSc by Research in Oncology

 The Department of Oncology delivers a programme of Academic and Professional Skills training, consisting of one hour workshops held every other week.
 MSc by Research students are expected to make the most of these sessions.

 You will be admitted directly to a particular research area led by a Principal Investigator who will be appointed your supervisor.
 You will be based in a research lab and undertake research on a subject agreed with your supervisor.
 All MSc by Research candidates are assigned two supervisors in total, one acting as the main day-to-day research supervisor and the second as an additional academic mentor.

 The allocation of graduate supervision is the responsibility of the Department of Oncology and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.

 Students can expect to meet with their supervisors several times each month, depending upon the requirements of their research project.

-You will begin your course as a probationary research student.
+You will begin your course as a probationary research student (PRS).
 Towards the end of your first year you will apply to transfer to “MSc by Research” status.
 To transfer your status, you must apply formally, submit a research report and statement of future research plans, and take an independent assessment by two assessors.
 Progression on the course is dependent upon passing the Transfer of Status assessment.

 Following successful completion of the transfer assessment then candidates will progress and are able to submit their thesis prior to examination by viva.